DaYWhiTe/Pong/README.md

 ## Learn

-This project was write to learn c ++ language in game programming.
+This project was written to learn c ++ language in game programming.

 There are several places to learn SFML: